pemn/vtk_reserves/README.md

 Only one required module is not included by default in WinPython and other mainstrean distros: pyvista.
 Install using:
 `pip install pyvista`
 ## Run
 The simplest way to run is to execute (double click on windows explorer) the supplied vtk_reserves.cmd file.
-This batch shoud should detect a WinPython distribution and use it automatically to call the main py file (vtk_reserves.py).
+This batch script shoud detect a WinPython distribution and use it automatically to call the main py file (vtk_reserves.py).
 For other distributions, manually call the main script with:
 `python vtk_reserves.py`
 Either way the user interface should appear: